cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 Alice balance: { denom: 'stake', amount: '0' }
 ```

-If you just created this account, it makes sense.
-Alice needs tokens to be able to do any transaction.
+If you just created this account, Alice's balance is, of course, zero.
+Alice will need tokens to be able to send transactions.
 Head to the faucet and get some tokens for Alice.
 TODO

 Check that Alice got them with `npx yarn experiment`, which should return: